fourMs/MGT-python/docs/musicalgestures/_audio.md

 #### Arguments

-- `window_size` *int, optional* - The size of the FFT frame.
-Defaults to 4096.
-- `overlap` *int, optional* - The window overlap.
-The hop size is window_size / overlap.
-Example: window_size=1024, overlap=4 -> hop=256.
-Defaults to 8.
-- `mel_filters` *int, optional* - The number of filters to use for filtering the frequency domain.
-Affects the vertical resolution (sharpness) of the spectrogram.
-NB: Too high values with relatively small window sizes can result in artifacts (typically black lines) in the resulting image.
-Defaults to 512.
-- `power` *float, optional* - The steepness of the curve for the color mapping.
-Defaults to 2.
 - `dpi` *int, optional* - Image quality of the rendered figure in DPI.
 Defaults to 300.
 - `autoshow` *bool, optional* - Whether to show the resulting figure automatically.
 Defaults to True.
+- `raw` *bool, optional* - Whether to show labels and ticks on the plot.
+Defaults to False.
+- `original_time` *bool, optional* - Whether to plot original time or not.
+This parameter can be useful if the file has been shortened beforehand (e.g. skip).
+Defaults to False.
 - `title` *str, optional* - Optionally add title to the figure.
-Defaults to None, which uses the file name as a title.
+Possible to set the filename as the title using the string 'filename'.
+Defaults to None.
 - `target_name` *str, optional* - The name of the output image.
 Defaults to None (which assumes that the input filename with the suffix "_tempogram.png" should be used).
 - `overwrite` *bool, optional* - Whether to allow overwriting existing files or to automatically increment target filenames to avoid overwriting.
 Defaults to False.